lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Because devices embed built-in applications, the traffic flows to be compressed are known in advance.
 Indeed, new applications are less frequently installed in an LPWAN device, as they are in a computer or smartphone.

-SCHC compression uses a Context (a list of Rules) in which information about header fields is stored.
+SCHC compression uses a Context (a set of Rules) in which information about header fields is stored.
 This Context is static: the values of the header fields and the actions to do compression/decompression do not change over time.
 This avoids complex resynchronization mechanisms.
 Indeed, downlink is often more restricted/expensive, perhaps completely unavailable {{RFC8376}}.
 A compression protocol that relies on feedback is not compatible with the characteristics of such LPWANs.